k21971/EvilHack/doc/evilhack-changelog.md

 - Knight skill level in pet handling bumped from skilled to expert
 - Player can't use the #order command if they are confused or stunned
 - Expand #order command again: stay here, come to my location
+- Additional ways players can train their pet handling skill